yoohooitstoo/grocr-receipt-app/README.md

 ## Contributing

-Contributors: Crystal Watkins, John Robling, Sharon Kim, and Stuart Scott (special mention: Peter Colella).
+Contributors: Crystal Watkins, John Robling, Sharon Kim, Stuart Scott, and Peter Colella.
 Not currently taking any additional contributions at this time.

 ## Tests